Global Village: Innovation Challenge

 Indicative core content

-- Defining Poverty/International Development – look at different definitions of poverty and identify the perspectives to which they relate; look at how different definitions exclude different groups of people from being identified as experiencing poverty.
+- Defining Poverty/Development – look at different definitions and identify the perspectives to which they relate.

-- Soft Systems Methodology (SSM) – use SSM techniques to analyse a case study on poverty, identify key stakeholders and world views, and spheres of power and influence.
+- Soft Systems Methodology – use team-based methods to analyse a case study, identify key stakeholders and world views, and spheres of power and influence.

 - Develop a Design Question – using SMART objectives, develop a design question that will structure and direct the remainder of the project.